eswat2/proto-tailwindcss-clrs/README.md

 };
 ```

-The above configuration generates colors which use the following CSS variables:
+The default configuration generates colors which use the following CSS variables:

 ```css
 #app {